 Landlocked, the region spans 493 square miles with the South Pennines to the northeast, the West Pennine Moors in the northwest and the Cheshire Plain fringes to the South.

 The Mersey, Irwell and Tame rivers run through Greater Manchester, with many other smaller rivers traversing the region.

-As part of our Heritage Trees project we’re want to celebrate, record and protect our local tree heritage - the trees, woodlands, hedgerows and orchards which are part of the fabric of our towns and cities.
-As part of this we’re creating a unique online interactive database of people's stories, memories and photographs of their local tree heritage - as well as maps showing where to find trees of interest near you.
-Explore and submit your story at www.heritagetrees.org.uk
+As part of our Heritage Trees project we wanted to celebrate, record and protect our local tree heritage - the trees, woodlands, hedgerows and orchards which are part of the fabric of our towns and cities.
+As part of this we created a unique online interactive database of people's stories, memories and photographs of their local tree heritage - as well as maps showing where to find trees of interest near you.
+Explore the stories and memories at www.heritagetrees.org.uk